robashton/blog/input/pages/CUDA Context Management with NvEnc/content.markdown

 ```

-Now some more disparate info found in the recesses of Google/Stackoverflow/Nvidia forms
+Now some more disparate info found in the recesses of Google/Stackoverflow/Nvidia forums

 - Originally contexts weren't bindable to multiple threads at the same time
 - Decode sessions cannot share contexts across threads by default